-Parameter Units Sample Type Minimum Sampling Frequency Required Analytical Test Method ----------------- ------------- ------------------------------- ---------------------------------------
+Parameter Units Sample Type Minimum Sampling Frequency Required Analytical Test Method ----------------- ---------------- ---------------------------------- ---------------------------------------

-- 1. The flow rate shall be determined using the flow in the Russian River at the Hacienda Bridge at United States Geological Survey (USGS) Gauge No. 11467000. - 2.
-Effluent and receiving water pH, temperature, and ammonia samples shall be collected on the same day and at approximately the same time for calculation of the un-ionized fraction. - 3. pH and temperature shall be measured at Monitoring Locations EFF-001 and RSW-012AU concurrently with ammonia sampling at Monitoring Location EFF-001, when discharging at Discharge Point 012A(1) in order for the AMEL and MDEL AIR to be calculated properly. - 4.
-Pollutants shall be analyzed using the analytical methods described in 40 C.F.R. part 136 or by methods approved by the Regional Water Board or State Water Board, such as with the current edition of Standard Methods for Examination of Water and Wastewater (American Public Health Administration). - 5.
-Receiving water monitoring for hardness shall be conducted quarterly to coincide with CTR priority pollutant monitoring and monthly when discharging from Discharge Points 006A(1), 012A(1), and/or 015, concurrently with effluent monitoring for copper, in order for the AMEL and MDEL copper impact ratios (CIRs) to be calculated properly. - 6.
+- 5. Receiving water monitoring for hardness shall be conducted twice per year to coincide with CTR priority pollutant monitoring and monthly when discharging from Discharge Points 006A(1), 012A(1), and/or 015, concurrently with effluent monitoring for copper, in order for the AMEL and MDEL copper impact ratios (CIRs) to be calculated properly. - 6.
 Those pollutants identified by the California Toxics Rule at 40 C.F.R. section 131.38.
 The Permittee is not required to sample and analyze for asbestos.
 Hardness shall be monitored concurrently with the priority pollutant sample. - 7.
-Influent, effluent, and receiving water monitoring for CTR priority pollutants shall be conducted concurrently. - 8.
+Effluent and receiving water monitoring for CTR priority pollutants shall be conducted concurrently. - 8.
 Monitoring for CTR priority pollutants and chronic toxicity shall occur at least two times per year between the months of December and April during periods of discharge to surface waters. - 9.
 Analytical methods must achieve the lowest ML specified in Appendix 4 of the SIP and, in accordance with section 2.4 of the SIP, the Permittee shall report the ML and MDL for each sample result.